 Benefits – When you practice this asana regularly, it moves beyond your body, i.e., the organs, nerves, bones, and muscles, and penetrates into the very core of your being.
 As you balance your body weight on your buttocks, your being trembles initially.
 But, a whole lot of strength and determination is built within the few seconds of suspension.
 There is a great improvement in blood circulation, and your legs get a good stretch.

 How To Do It – Sit in Dandasana.
-Then, lift your legs off the ground.
+Then, lift your legs off the ground with knees bent.
 When you manage to balance, lift your hands off the floor, and stretch them out in front of you.
-Work towards creating a ‘V’ with your upper and lower body.
+Work towards creating a ’V’ with your upper and lower body.
 Breathe long and deep.
 Release.

 Also Known As – Locust Pose, Grasshopper Pose

-Benefits – This is an effective yoga exercise to reduce hips and thighs, it also works on many other parts of your body.
+Benefits – This is an effective yoga exercise that addresses the posterior spine while adding ‘lifting’ capabilities in the legs and to tone or shape up the glutesi XGlutes: A set of three muscles that make up the gluteal area, also known as the buttocks .
+It also works on many other parts of your body.
 It strengthens your legs and enhances the flow of blood.
 Your hips and thighs (legs, in general) remain strong, flexible, and in good health.

 How To Do It – Lie on your abdomen, and lift your legs off the mat, right from the hips.
 Stretch your arms behind you and lift your chest off the floor.
 Lift your chin up and set your gaze forward.
 Hold the pose and breathe a few times before you release.